jlbren/phage-rage/README.md

 12. [BLAST+ Binaries](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download) **

 \* Only required when passing the --quality_control (-q) flag at runtime.
-\** Only the specified assembly/alignment tool(s) selected at runtime are necesarry.
+\** Only the specified assembly/homoloy detection tool(s) selected at runtime are necesarry.

 ## Install/Setup
 Install all necessary dependencies and make sure they are detected in the system executable search path ([PATH enviornment variable](https://help.ubuntu.com/community/EnvironmentVariables#Persistent_environment_variables)).
-Note that only the assemblers/mappers desired for use at runtime need to be installed.
+Note that only the assembly/homology detection toold desired for use at runtime need to be installed.

 The required python modules can be installed quickly via pip: `pip3 install NumPy, biopython, argparse`